asushiye/java-learning/IO/chapter-10-01/README.md

 # Java IO Tutorial
-chapter A 10 A 01
+chapter-10-01

 Java IO is an API that comes with Java which is targeted at reading and writing data (input and output).

-For instance, read data from a file or over network, and write to a file or write a response back over the network.
+For instance, read data from-file or over network, and write to-file or write-response back over the network.

 The Java IO API is located in the **Java IO package (java.io)**.